 Sticky begins with creating what Andy Stanley calls “a sticky statement.”

 When thinking through this concept, consider this: What is one statement you can share with your congregation that they’ll remember?
 This is a phrase that encapsulates the big idea of your sermon.
-It should be concise, yet easy-to-remember so they can take it with them after the message is over.
+It should be concise, yet easy to remember so they can take it with them after the message is over.

-The point of the sticky statement is to give them something to hold on to so that they not only remember the words spoken in your sermon, but also use it to apply what was taught.
+The point of the sticky statement is to give them something to hold on to so that they not only remember the words spoken in your sermon but also use it to apply what was taught.

 Step 2: Establish Your End Goal